jdegenstein/solve123d/README.md

 ## Compute values backwards from equations

-You create a set of variables and impose constraints on them, then call solve() to obtain a solution.
+Similarly to sympy, you create a set of variables and a system of equations involving said variables, then call solve() on individual variables to obtain values that satisfy the system of equations.

 Example:
 ```py